 Can I get financial aid for studying off-campus?

-Earlham students may receive achievement or need-based Earlham-funded aid for one Earlham off-campus program or one approved Great Lakes College Association off-campus program.
+Earlham students may receive merit or need-based Earlham-funded aid for one Earlham off-campus program or one approved Great Lakes College Association off-campus program (GLCA).
 As part of the off-campus study application process, students meet with the Director of Financial Aid.
 In these meetings, they receive information about how financial aid affects off-campus costs and about the loans available to offset transportation expenses.

 Students who choose to study off-campus outside of the programs offered through Earlham or the GLCA must apply for financial aid at the institution offering that program.

 The Admissions Office selects the recipients of the International Student Scholarships and work awards.
 For further information and application materials, international students should contact the Admissions Office.